kahst/BirdNET-Analyzer/README.md

 See "Usage" section above for more command line arguments, all of them will work with Docker version.

 <b>NOTE</b>: If you like to specify a species list (which will be used as post-filter and needs to be named 'species_list.txt'), you need to put it into a folder that also has to be mounted.

+## Funding

+This project is supported by Jake Holshuh (Cornell class of ’69).
+The Arthur Vining Davis Foundations also kindly support our efforts.